 BoatUS ANGLER: RecycledFish Stewardship Tips

 The Emerald Ash Borer has killed over 50 million ash trees in sixteen States and Provinces.
-The Asian Longhorned beetle is less selective but equally as destructive; it will attack birch, chestnut, green ash, willow, mulberry, and maple as well as other varieties.
-After being accidentally introduced in the 1990's, Asian Longhorned beetles are now found throughout the US and Canada.
+The Asian Longhorned Beetle is less selective but equally as destructive; it will attack birch, chestnut, green ash, willow, mulberry, and maple as well as other varieties.
+After being accidentally introduced in the 1990's, Asian Longhorned Beetles are now found throughout the US and Canada.
 In New York City alone, over 4,000 trees have been removed due to infestation.
 Officials are keeping their eyes on 66,000 more.

+Forests are important for our fish.
 Trees keep sediment and pollution out of rivers.
 Trees help to maintain cooler water temperatures.
 Trees stabilize banks.
 Trees' roots often become habitat for fish.
 Their leaves, when they drop, become food for invertebrates.
 Invertebrates, when they grow, become food for fish.

-So the next time you get firewood, get it locally.
-"Heck," pick it up a few miles from your campsite.
-You'll be helping to prevent the spread of Emerald Ash Borers and Asian Longhorn beetles.
-You'll also save a few trees in the process.
-You'll be doing your fish a favor as well.
+Emerald Ash Borers and Asian Longhorn beetles have taken more than their share of trees out of the environment.
+Get your firewood locally.
+You'll be helping to prevent the spread of Emerald Ash Borers and Asian Longhorned Beetles.
+You'll save a few trees and will be doing your fish a favor as well.